sguir/ppgcourse/exercise_BP.md

 * Remember that this model is **recommended when the number of populations is small (e.g.,  8**) and/or **when populations are highly differentiated**.
 * The importance sampling algorithm relies on approximations to estimate the regression coefficients (do not sample them from the posterior distribution and hence, **the model should be run 3-5 times with different seeds** to check consistency across runs).
 * The **median of the parameter of insterest** (e.g., beta) among runs can be taken as the estimate (beta) of the parameter.
-* Bayes factor importance sampling (BFis) and the approximated Bayesian P-value (eBPis) are used to evaluate if a particular SNP is associated with a particular covariable and as the XtX statistic in the CORE model, they should be calibrated.
+* Bayes factor importance sampling (BFis) and the approximated Bayesian *P*-value (eBPis) are used to evaluate if a particular SNP is associated with a particular covariable and, as the XtX statistic in the CORE model, they should be calibrated.
 * Note that unlike the other models (AUX, AUX-LD, STDmcmc), this model calculates the covariance matrix (omega) and the correlation parameter (beta) at the same time.

-To run this model (with allele data) you will need:
+To run this model (with read count data) you will need:
 * The **number of populations** in the analysis (```-npop```)
-* The **genotype file** (hgdp.geno in the input folder): the genotypes for each SNP and population.
+* The **genotype file** (hgdp.geno in the input folder): the genotypes (number of reads) for each SNP and population.
 In rows, the SNPs ordered according to their physical position on the chromosomes (if possible), except for the last two SNPs that where "articially" introduced.
 In columns: populations.
 Each population has two columns: one for the number of reads of the reference variant and the other for the the number of reads alternative variant (```-gfile```).
 * The **covariates file** (covariates in the input folder): In rows, the covariates.
 In columns, populations (one column per population).
 The order of the populations should be the same as in the genotype file (```-efile```).
 * To specify if you want to **scale** covariables (```-scalecov```)
 * **A prefix to name the output** (```-outprefix```)

-1. Run BayPass with the **STANDARD model importance sampling** by submit the job script "run_stdis_model.sh" with **the sbatch command**:
+1. Run BayPass with the **STANDARD model importance sampling** by submit the job script "run_stdis_model.sh" using **the sbatch command**:

 ```bash
 #In the scripts subfolder
 sbatch run_stdis_model.sh
 ```
-> * This is the code for the "run_stdis_model.sh" script
+> * This is the code to run the "run_stdis_model.sh" script

 ```bash
 #!/bin/bash